MRPHarris/dlmet/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**From Chrome version 7 onwards, Google began removing ftp support from their browser.
+**From Chrome version 7 onward, Google began removing ftp support from their browser.
 In early 2021, ftp support was completely removed.
 Firefox and Edge are following suit.
 As a result, the dlmet package no longer works as intended (scraping NOAA ftp server file names).
 I am